PepeJEe/customai/README.md

 # OpenAI-Compatible Clients

-Because CustomAI exposes an OpenAI-style endpoint, it can be used with clients that allow a custom API base URL.
+Because CustomAI exposes an OpenAI-compatible endpoint, applications that support a configurable API base URL can communicate with it using an OpenAI-style client.

-For example, using the OpenAI Python client:
+For example:

 ```python
 from openai import OpenAI